I Am Starting a Business… Do I Need a Contract?

 Certainty of Terms

 Without certain terms and conditions, contracts may be unenforceable.
-It is, therefore, crucial that the terms drafted into your agreement are not vague or ambiguous, but are certain and complete.
+As a result, it is crucial that the terms drafted into your agreement are not vague or ambiguous, but are certain and complete.

-As a business owner, you should take great care to ensure the terms of your agreement are sufficiently clear to allow the meaning of those terms to come into effect and be understood.
-Failure to do so can negate the effectiveness of your contract and result in the courts deeming it unenforceable.
+As a business owner, make sure your agreement terms are clear enough for everyone to understand and apply as intended.
+Otherwise, failure to do so can negate the effectiveness of your contract and ultimately result in the courts deeming it unenforceable.

 Takeaway

 No matter your course of business, ensuring that you have effective and binding contractual agreements in place is pivotal.
-Many a time have businesses fallen into the pricey pits of litigation trying to resolve problems that could have been avoided had they implemented a clear and concise contractual agreement.
+Many businesses fall into costly litigation trying to fix problems they could have avoided by putting a clear, concise contract in place.

 Please note the above is a simple explanation of the elements of a contract.
 For a comprehensive understanding of what terms and conditions your business requires, please contact one of our commercial solicitors today for a consultation.